lewoudar/kifurushi/docs/usage.md

 Notes:

 * The `Field` class defines an interface with common methods that all fields must implement and this is what is done in the previous example.

 * The `name` attribute is important to define.
 It is used by the packet where the field will belong to set an attribute using the value of the `name` attribute.
-The reason why this field is not in the `Field` interface is the [BitsField](api.md#bitsfield) and its descendants.
+The reason why this attribute is not in the `Field` interface is the [BitsField](api.md#bitsfield) and its descendants.
 We will talk about this field later in the documentation.

 * The code should be simple to understand, just about the `compute_field` method, this is what is called for every field of a packet when the `Packet.from_bytes` method is used.
 The first argument is the remaining bytes to parse from input data, and the second argument is the packet currently processing the data.
 This second argument is useful when the value of the current field depends on fields already parsed.
 We can then retrieved them via the packet object.
 It is also important to return remaining bytes after removing those corresponding to the field.
 This way, other fields will also be able to process their value.

 ## Customize a packet class

-Sometimes the default implementation of the [Packet](api.md#packet) class is not sufficient for your needs, it comes in handy to adjust some methods as you wish. `Packet` is a python class, so you can inherit it and override the methods you want, lets show an example by representing the [IPV4](https://en.wikipedia.org/wiki/IPv4).
+Sometimes the default implementation of the [Packet](api.md#packet) class is not sufficient for your needs, it comes in handy to adjust some methods as you wish. `Packet` is a python class, so you can inherit it and override the methods you want, lets show an example by representing the [IPV4](https://en.wikipedia.org/wiki/IPv4) protocol.
 It will also be the occasion to show the use of a [BitsField](api.md#bitsfield).

 We will not take in account `options` field to keep it simple.